MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/request-access-for-sdks-samples.md

 ---
-title: Request access
+title: Request access for secured SDKs and samples
 author: joannaleecy
-description: Learn how to request access for Azure PlayFab Party SDKs and samples. ms.author: joanlee ms.date: 10/28/2020 ms.topic: article
+description: Learn how to request access for secured SDKs and samples. ms.author: joanlee ms.date: 10/28/2020 ms.topic: article